The Pros & Cons of Moving to a Growing City Like Maple Ridge

 Maple Ridge also has plenty of countryside to enjoy, making it suitable for horseback riding.
 This horse-friendly community has multiple equestrian facilities to choose from, including Maple Meadows Equestrian Centre, Maple Ridge Equi Sports Centre and Paris Equestrian.
 The abundant hiking trails often have horseback riders using them, too.
 Where else in the Lower Mainland can a city boast that it has affordable housing, ample nature, and friendly horseback riders?

-Downsides of Moving to a Growing City like Maple Ridge?
+What are the Disadvantages of Moving to a Growing City like Maple Ridge?

 Traffic Congestion (Sorry, No SkyTrains… Yet)